AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why We Chose It

 Auto-Owners offers the cheapest average minimum coverage rates in Chicago and below-average rates for full coverage.
-It also generally has great customer service ratings, including an NAIC Complaint Index of 0.94 and a CRASH Network Report Card rating of B.
+It also generally has great customer service ratings, including a CRASH Network Report Card rating of B, making the Honor Roll.

 Who It’s Best For